UTS-CASLab/hyperbox-brain/docs/developers/contributing.rst

        git clone git@github.com:YourLogin/hyperbox-brain.git  # add --depth 1 if your connection is slow cd hyperbox-brain

-4. Follow steps 2-7 in the `installation from source <https://hyperbox-brain.readthedocs.io/en/latest/user/installation.html#from-source>`_ to build hyperbox-brain in development mode and return to this document.
+#.
+Follow the steps in the `installation from source <https://hyperbox-brain.readthedocs.io/en/latest/user/installation.html#from-source>`_
+   to build hyperbox-brain in development mode and return to this document.

-5. Install the development dependencies:
+#.
+Install the development dependencies:

    .. code:: bash

        pip install pytest pytest-cov flake8 mypy numpydoc black==22.3.0

-6. Add the ``upstream`` remote.
-This saves a reference to the main scikit-learn repository, which you can use to keep your repository synchronized with the latest changes:
+#.
+Add the ``upstream`` remote.
+This saves a reference to the main
+   scikit-learn repository, which you can use to keep your repository synchronized with the latest changes: